Rohitbhandari007/issue-tracker-backend/README.md

 	- Basic validation with Zod schemas; no mention of automated tests.
 	- Trade-off: Quick to implement, but comprehensive testing would improve reliability and confidence in future changes.

+- **Databse SQLlite:**
+	- Basic databse no additional setups.
+	- Trade-off: Quick to implement, but later move to more better options like mySQL or posgreSQL .

 ---

 ## 🛠️ Future Improvements ( With more time )